pingcap/docs-tidb-operator/en/get-started.md

 <details>
 <summary>Expected output</summary>

-Note that the version might vary depending on the time the command is run.
+Note that `nightly` is not a fixed version and the version might vary depending on the time the command is run.

 ```
 *************************** 1. row ***************************